Space Shuttle thermal protection system: Detailed description

 The TPS was a system of different protection types, not just silica tiles.
 They are in two basic categories: tile TPS and non-tile TPS.
 The main selection criteria used the lightest weight protection capable of handling the heat in a given area.
 However, in some cases a heavier type was used if additional impact resistance was needed.
 The FIB blankets were primarily adopted for reduced maintenance, not for thermal or weight reasons.

 Much of the shuttle was covered with LI-900 silica tiles, made from essentially very pure quartz sand.
 The insulation prevented heat transfer to the underlying orbiter aluminium skin and structure.
 These tiles were such poor heat conductors that one could hold one by the edges while it was still red hot.

 There were about 24,300 unique tiles individually fitted on the vehicle, for which the orbiter has been called "the flying brickyard".
 Researchers at University of Minnesota and Pennsylvania State University are performing the atomistic simulations to obtain accurate description of interactions between atomic and molecular oxygen with silica surfaces to develop better high-temperature oxidation-protection systems for leading edges on hypersonic vehicles.

 The tiles were not mechanically fastened to the vehicle, but glued.
+This solution was chosen in order to avoid heat transfer through attachment points, as well as protecting the tiles from mechanical wear.
 Since the brittle tiles could not flex with the underlying vehicle skin, they were glued to Nomex felt Strain Isolation Pads (SIPs) with room temperature vulcanizing (RTV) silicone adhesive, which were in turn glued to the orbiter skin.
 These isolated the tiles from the orbiter's structural deflections and expansions.
-Gluing on the 24,300 tiles required nearly two man-years of work for every flight, partly due to the fact that the glue dried quickly and new batches needed to be produced after every couple of tiles.
+Gluing on all of the 24,300 tiles required nearly two man-years of work for the whole heatshield, partly due to the fact that the glue dried quickly and new batches needed to be produced after every couple of tiles.
 An ad-hoc remedy that involved technicians spitting in the glue to slow down the drying process was common practice until 1988, when a tile-hazard study revealed that spit weakened the adhesive's bonding strength.
+Most of the tiles stayed on the vehicle between flights, but a small number occasionally had to be removed.
+The processing between flights started with each tile being inspected for damage.
+Afterwards, damaged or missing tiles were replaced, their bonding was verified, and gap fillers were added if necessary to maintain a continuous surface.